rimaz523/unify-pet-store/README.md

 * If running the web api app, change directory to the WebApi app :  `cd <sln-name>\src\WebApi\` and then execute command `dotnet run`.

 ## TODO :
+* Exception Handling behavior as part of the mediatr pipeline
+* Implement a standard response for web api & console app which should also handle how errors are surfaced
 * Implement code formatting using dotnet format and an editorconfig file.
 Read more : https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-format
 * Improve Unit test coverage
 * Implement end to end tests
-* Implement a standard response for web api which should also handle how errors are surfaced
 * Implement logging for Console App
 * Implement CI/CD pipeline if solution is to be deployed to a web app service in Azure.
 This includes necessary infrastructure as code for the web app.
 * Improve swagger documentation for the web api